 - I write down ideas everywhere – on post-it notes, on my computer, on my phone, and even on my office windows.

-- I had many imaginary friends as a child.
+- As a child, I had many imaginary friends.
 I don’t remember their names, but I occasionally still talk to them.
 I call them my characters.

-- I didn’t learn to swim until I was 12 years old.
-I was terrified of the water.
-Now, I love to swim and would gladly swim with otters, given a chance.
+- I didn’t learn to swim until I was 12 years old, and I was terrified of the water.
+Now, I love to swim and would gladly swim with otters if given a chance.

 - I love roller coasters and cotton candy (especially maple cotton candy).